 All cost and liability figures contained in this study are estimates of future results.
-Future results can vary dramatically and the accuracy of estimates contained in this report depends on the actuarial assumptions used.
+Future results can vary dramatically and the accuracy of estimates contained in this report depends on the accuracy assumptions used.
 Normal costs and liabilities could easily vary by 10 - 20% or more from estimates contained in this report.
-The best way to respond to this uncertainty of future results is to have an actuarial study performed regularly - no less frequently than every two or three years as provided by GASB 43 and 45.